 On June 29, 2020, the Government of Alberta proposed to accelerate the reduction of the corporate income tax rate to eight per cent to now become effective July 1, 2020.
-This proposed change has not been enacted.
-The Company does not expect the final enactment to have a material impact on its consolidated financial statements.
+While this proposed change has not yet been enacted, the Company does not expect it to have a material impact on its consolidated financial statements.